Bri-W12/bioinfo-projects/week_09/README.md

 ## Running a Single Sample

-At the top of the makefile, input the SRR number and sample ID into the variables.

-    SRR=SRR21835898
+To run the Makefile for a single sample, input the code as shown below.
+The design.csv can be used to identify which sample names correspond to each SRR number.

-    SAMPLE=NT1
+    make get_srr SRR=SRR21835898 SAMPLE=NT1

-This will be used to name the files based on the sample name, instead of the SRR number.
+This process can be repeated for the other steps within the Makefile.
+These steps will name the files based on the sample name, instead of the SRR number.

-Run the following steps once for your single sample.

-    make get_srr
-    make download_reads
-    make fastqc
-    make align
-    make alignment_stats
-    make bam_to_bedgraph
-    make bedgraph_to_bigwig

 ## Running Samples in Parallel (Dry run)